Frequently Asked Questions

 Usually, official scores will be reported to UH four weeks after you take the test.

-Is the TOEFL required for foreign applicants?
+Is the TOEFL or equivalent required for foreign applicants?

 Yes, if you earned your college degree outside the U.S., Australia, New Zealand, English-speaking Canada, or the United Kingdom, regardless of whether the program you attended was conducted in English.
 TOEFL scores may not be more than 2 years old.
 TOEFL is waived for applicants who earned a previous college degree (Undergraduate, Master's, or Doctoral) in the countries listed above.